Rick's Daily Tips

 Thanks in advance for your help.
 I’ve been reading your blog for a good while and I trust your advice.

-Rick’s answer: Carl, your WiFi security cameras will work just fine on your local wireless network even without a working Internet connection.
+Rick’s answer: Carla, your WiFi security cameras will work just fine on your local wireless network even without a working Internet connection as long as they have a local storage option, which can be either an SD memory card or a connection to a hub.

-As long as your wireless router is turned on and the WiFi signal is enabled, you’ll still be able to monitor your cameras from a local computer or mobile device that has an active WiFi connection to your router.
+As long as your wireless router is turned on and the WiFi signal is enabled, you’ll still be able to monitor those types of cameras from a local computer or mobile device that has an active WiFi connection to your router.

 Popular…